akeneo/pim-helpcenter/content/md/imports-exports/monitor-jobs.md

 ## Stoppping a job from the job details itself

 1. Go to `Activity`/`Process Tracker`
-1. Select on the job you would like to stop
+1. Select the job you would like to stop
 1. Click on STOP

 ## Stoppping a job from an export/import profile